 Be The Match set up an appoint for him to receive a blood test and get a physical.
 They wanted to ensure that he was physically fit and capable of donating without any risk.
 He was.

 They used a clinic 5 minutes from his house, where he would go to receive a daily injection of filgrastin.
 Filgrastin increases the blood producing cells in your blood stream.

 He went for his 1st shot on a Thursday.
 It took 15 minutes.

 Andre returned on Friday, Saturday and Sunday to receive his shots.
 He said he had a little bit of lower back pain on Saturday, but he was fine.

 On Monday, he arrived at Massachusetts General Hospital in Boston.
 It was a little after 7AM.

 When he first received the call that he was “a match”, he contacted Maria Santos, from Icla da Silva.
 She had helped him join the registry 3 years ago.
 She went with Andre to the hospital, to join him for his bone marrow donation.

 Andre received his last injection of filgrastin at the hospital on Monday and then began the donation process.

 A doctor met with him, thanked him for agreeing to donate his marrow and explained the process.
-It’s called a PBSC donation (peripheral blood stem cell).
+They did a PBSC donation (peripheral blood stem cell).
 Your blood is removed through a needle in one arm and passed through a machine that will collect only the blood-forming cells.
-The remaining blood is returned to you through a needle in the other arm.
+The remaining blood is returned to your body through a needle in the other arm.

 He was hooked up to the machine at about 8AM.